ticosax/pseud/README.rst

 Features
 ~~~~~~~~
 #. ØMQ transport layer
-#. all native python types supported (msgpack)
 #.
+All native python types supported (msgpack)
+#.
 First citizen exceptions
 #.
 Bi-bidirectional (server can initiate calls to connected clients)
 #.
 Encryption based on CURVE
 #.
 Pluggable Authentication
 #.
 Pluggable Heartbeating
 #.
 Pluggable Job Routing
 #.
 Works with tornado ioloop or gevent
 #.
 Built-in proxy support.
 A server can delegate the work to another one.
 #.
-AsyncClient (using zmq.REQ, with limited set of features) to use within non asynchronous process.
+SyncClient (using zmq.REQ) to use within non event based processes.
+   (Heartbeating, Authentication and job execution are not supported with
+   the SyncClient)

 Installation
 ~~~~~~~~~~~~